tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Some commonly used rolling statistics are rolling averages, otherwise known as simple moving averages, and rolling standard deviations.

-* Rolling statistics help to show the progression or change of a particular metric over time.
+* Rolling statistics help to demonstrate the progression or change of a particular metric over time.
 For example, calculating the average closing price of one year's worth of stock data will output a single metric, the average closing price for the year.
-But a rolling 7-day mean will give you the change in weekly average closing prices over the course of the year.
+But a rolling 7-day mean will give you the change in weekly average closing prices over the year.

 Close the presentation, open the unsolved version of the Jupyter notebook and live code the demo by highlighting the following:

-* In this demo we will analyze historical stock data from Tesla Inc. (`TSLA`) to calculate rolling statistics in Python.
+* In this demo, we will analyze historical stock data from Tesla Inc. (`TSLA`) to calculate rolling statistics in Python.

-* When you read time series data into a Pandas DataFrame, it's important to set the date as index and to sort the index in ascending order.
+* When you read time series data into a Pandas DataFrame, it's important to set the date as an index and to sort the index in ascending order.

   ![rolling_stats_read_data](Images/rolling_stats_read_data.png)